 In Excel 2003, if a cell contained a long formula or text string, when the cell was selected, the view of the formula bar would block some of your spreadsheet.
 This was slightly inconvenient.
 However, Microsoft addressed this problem in Excel 2007, by introducing a resizeable formula bar, which extends in line with your cell contents.
 This is shown in the image above.

 Excel 2007 contains a number of new built-in functions to help you to make your spreadsheet slicker and more efficient.
 These include the IFERROR Function, the SUMIFS function, and the new statistical AVERAGEIF, AVERAGEIFS, and COUNTIFS functions.

 The main user interface was restructured in Excel 2007, into what Microsoft describe as a "results-oriented" interface.
-If you have been using Excel 2003 for several years, and know exactly where to find the tools and functionality that you regularly use, there will almost certainly be some frustration to begin with when you upgrade to a more recent version of Excel and have to get used to the new 'ribbon' interface.
+If you have been using Excel 2003 for several years, and know exactly where to find the tools and functionality that you regularly use, you will almost certainly experience some frustration to begin with when you upgrade to a more recent version of Excel and have to get used to the new 'ribbon' interface.
 However, my advice is ...
 Persevere! ... it really is worth the effort!